erikvanmechelen/wind/manuscript/28openings.md

 Mind you don’t see an antagonistic French army in Burgundy.
 Better you encourage the Frenchman to open passively, perhaps with A Mar – Spa and A Par – Gas (the Iberian Indecision) or–if the Frenchman insists on Burgundy because of your perceived skill level with the German pieces–the reciprocal insistence should be deployed come Fall sending that unit to Belgium to bounce the English’s convoy.

 F Den is free in Fall to bounce the Russian with F Den – Swe if it appears the Russian is up to no good in the South.
 Otherwise, it is a near-standard of mine to establish good relations with the Russian at least with regard to Sweden.
 After all, I can’t fight everyone at once but I can get them to fight each other.
 Said another way: As the German, moving north to control Scandinavia is often a good path to victory, assuming games with sufficiently long time controls.

+## ITALY

+Perhaps the most difficult for new players, Italy has risen significantly in status, both in results collected from our network of gamemasters throughout Europe, and in my own heart.

+1901

+More than any other power, it matters little how Italy wants to start the game.
+Italy's strength is its strategic influence, its ability to tilt the game in various directions, its implicit threat to do so.

+BEYOND 1902

+For Italy, nearly all of the game of Diplomacy lies beyond 1902.
+To impatiently flail for unplanned centers may prompt a coalition against you.
+To ask for more than your fair share in an early game collaboration could mark you as greedy.
+To launch headfirst into a forlorn, lazy Lepanto, a shrug on your shoulders, should likewise be avoided.

+Instead, charm your neighbors; strike an alliance with Austria if you can; stay onside with France (until the right moment, usually well into the mid-game); and find a path to a fifth center whilst maintaining strategic leverage.

+The rest of the board hinges so much on what Italy does.
+Demonstrate that you understand this, and don't waste such power.

+ERIK’S CHOICE

+Any opening which under short time controls sees me decimate Austria, or, under normal time controls, allied with the Austrian for an extended time.

 ## Alpine (Italy)